 Fishing takes place on suitable neap tides (<7m as predicted in the Llanelli tide tables) subject to seed availability, allocation, and suitable weather conditions.
-Suitable tides will be agreed at the fist meeting of the BGMCF in the calendar year.
-Fishing generally takes place in the early spring (2 tides) and autumn (August to December) subject to seed availability.
-Also, a force majeure clause may be initiated, and a request made to the Minister through the Bottom Grown Mussel Consultative Forum to have the area opened outside these periods, if the bed is subject to high predation pressure.

-Maximum permitted fishing days in a given year is seventy and fishing is only conducted from 6.00 to 18.00.
+Suitable tides will be proposed at the first meeting of the BGMCF in the calendar year.
+Fishing may take place in the early spring (two tides) and autumn (August to December) subject to seed availability.
+Also, a force majeure clause may be initiated, and a request made to the Minister through the BGMCF to have the area opened outside these periods, if the bed is subject to high predation pressure.
+Maximum permitted fishing days in a given year is 70 and fishing is only conducted from 06.00 to 18.00.